gustinmi/rest4php/README.md

     curl 'http://rest4php.mitjagustin.si/api/create/folder/' -H 'Content-Type: application/json' -H 'Cache-Control: max-age=0' -H 'X-Requested-With: XMLHttpRequest'  --data-binary '{"name":"test new"}' --compressed

-Application arhitecture and components
+Application arhitecture decisions
 --------------------------------------

-Error logging
+1) Error logging

 With cli we can use echo php directive.
 However with server we cannot, or we will get our loig messages in JSON response.
 We use error_log() function, which is reserved for apache.